Remi-Gau/remi-gau.github.io/_posts/2025/2025-01-11-scifi-books-best-of.md

 Inspired the similarly titled movie.
 MUCH better.
 Some socratic discussion lead you to accept scary conclusions.
-Got the same author to be labelled a fascist!
+Got the same author to be labeled a fascist!

 ## Isaac Asimov